albertcanales/albertcanales.com/content/blog/webdav-with-thunderbird-filelink/index.md

 ### Configuring Caddy

 With Caddy working, it's time to set up the two aforementioned endpoints.
-Using the examples of the [caddy-webdav](https://github.com/mholt/caddy-webdav) plugin itself, we can can derive the following configuration which should be saved in `conf/Caddyfile`:
+Using the examples of the [caddy-webdav](https://github.com/mholt/caddy-webdav) plugin itself, we can derive the following configuration which should be saved in `conf/Caddyfile`:

 ```caddyfile
 {